ireneorichie/docs/serving/installing-logging-metrics-traces.md

       [Stackdriver](#monitoring-with-stackdriver-prometheus-and-grafana) section
       for more information if only the common set of pods are listed.

-  Note that the suffix of each pod will differ for every Knative cluster.

-## Choosing and installing a monitoring plugin
+## Choosing and installing an observability plugin

 You can choose from either an
 [Elasticsearch and Kibana](#monitoring-with-elasticsearch-kibana-prometheus-and-grafana)